I help to make a difference!

 Interested in clinical development?

-Receive an annual salary of up to £33, 000 - depending on experience.
+You’ll receive an annual salary up to £36,500 FTE - depending on experience + 2 year Golden Hello (£2,000 in Year 1 of service and £1,500 in Year 2 of service - conditions apply).
 You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 Other benefits include cycle to work scheme plus training and clinical development opportunities.

-Onsite benefits at HMP Hewell include access to an onsite gym, free parking and subsidised café/restaurant.
+Onsite benefits at HMP Winchester include access to an onsite gym and free parking.

 What do we need from you so you can do the job?

-Amelia will submit your CV to the hiring manager and then will arrange an interview for you to attend at HMP Hewell if the hiring manager feels that you are suitable for the job.
+The recruiter will submit your CV to the hiring manager and in turn Alex will arrange an interview for you to attend if the hiring manager feels that you are suitable for the job.

-For more information, an informal discussion or to arrange an informal visit please contact us on the details provided.
+For further information, please contact us on the details provided.